 Graduation in a company

-If you would like to do your graduation project in a company, then you should always first find a staff member in a suitable research group willing to supervise the project from the side of TU/e.
+If you would like to do a graduation project in a company/organization, then you should always first find a staff member in a suitable research group willing to supervise the project from the side of the TU/e.
 Normally, the contacts with the company have been established by your supervisor.
 We strongly advise against contacting a company yourself first and then look for an appropriate TU/e supervisor.
 Together with the TU/e supervisor and the company you draw up a description of your graduation project.